syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Protect attachments in existing PDF document

-The Syncfusion PDF Library supports also encrypting only the attachment files in an existing PDF document using the EncryptOnlyAttachments encryption option.
+The Syncfusion PDF Library supports encrypting only the attachment files in an existing PDF document using the EncryptOnlyAttachments encryption option.
 Refer to the following code snippet.

 N> [UserPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~UserPassword.html) is mandatory for this encryption option.